This Galaxy S20 features wish list is doomed, but I don't care

 Every device has minor annoyances that keep you from fully loving it.
 I've heard them all.
 "I love this phone, but I wish it did this," or, "You know what I can't stand?
 It's that," and then the person I'm talking to launches into a detailed account of a tiny feature or design issue that's become the thorn in their side despite an otherwise good experience.

 So far, my wish list for the Galaxy S20's most important features -- 5G speeds, processing superpowers and camera advancements -- aligns with the rumors.
-Now I'll give you the smaller bonus details that could help take the Galaxy S20 over the top for me.
+Now I'll give you the smaller bonus details that could help take the Galaxy S20 over the top for me, whether they happen or not.

 Secure face unlock